junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He shakes his head, tears in his eyes, devastated.

 "With souls gone, you will have nothing left."
 Cas tells them in a grave voice.
 "Do you understand?
 Even after Heaven is restored, you will be in nowhere, not even in the Empty.
-This will be absolute destruction, the ultimate death.
+This will be the absolute destruction, the ultimate death.
 No one can possibly bring you back again."

-Ellen nods.
+Ellen nods without falter.
 "What's the alternative?
 Billions of souls fall to Earth and all continue living as ghosts for eternity?
 What about the real living people?
 What kind of life is that?"

 "Please don't do this --" Dean pleads, voice shaking.
 "There must be another way."